comit/sonoff-bridge/Upgrade.md

 ## Upgrading via OTA

-It is recommended to upgrade the firmware [over-the-air](https://en.wikipedia.org/wiki/Over-the-air_programming), without a serial connection, while being connected to AC and operational.
+It is recommended (and more convenient) to upgrade the firmware of a Sonoff module [over-the-air](https://en.wikipedia.org/wiki/Over-the-air_programming), without a serial connection, while being connected to AC and operational.
 This method is only available after the Sonoff-Tasmota firmware was flashed via serial connection once.

+### OTA Upgrade Methods

 **Attention:** Because of limited flash memory it might be needed to flash a *minimal* firmware version before flashing the actual *non-minimal* new firmware update.
 See below or more details.

-Build the firmware binary from source or download the latest build from [the releases section](https://github.com/arendst/Sonoff-Tasmota/releases).
 There are a few ways to upgrade the firmware:

-1. Use the "Upload Firmware" dialog on the Sonoff-Tasmota web interface to flash the downloaded or built `firmware.bin`.
+1. Use the "Upgrade by file upload" dialog on the Sonoff-Tasmota web interface to flash an available firmware binary file (e.g., `firmware.bin`)
+2. Use the "Upgrade by web server" dialog on the Sonoff-Tasmota web interface to flash a firmware binary file provided on a web server
+3. Initiate the upgrade via the serial/MQTT/web command [`upgrade`](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#management)

+*Bonus for openHAB users:* Implement an [automation rule](https://github.com/arendst/Sonoff-Tasmota/wiki/openHAB#maintenance-actions) to upgrade your Sonoffs from within openHAB.

+### Firmware Binary Sources

+Build the firmware binary from source or download the latest build.

+The latest build can be found in the [GitHub releases section](https://github.com/arendst/Sonoff-Tasmota/releases).
+A secondary hosting of the files is provided because GitHub will only serve files over HTTPS, which is not supported by the Sonoff-Tasmota firmware.

-2. [@smadds](https://github.com/arendst/Sonoff-Tasmota/issues/19) publicly provides a copy of each of the builds provided as part of a release.
-The standard build is now (from 5.1.4):
+[@smadds](https://github.com/arendst/Sonoff-Tasmota/issues/19) publicly provides a copy of each of the builds provided as part of a release.
+The standard build is now (starting from 5.1.4):

      * `http://sonoff.maddox.co.uk/tasmota/sonoff.bin` (Latest firmware release)